HectorRicardo/simple-music-app/README.md

 These controller callbacks receive as parameter the new `PlaybackState` or `MediaMetadata`.
 They are used to update the UI according to the new state received.

-From the next section onwards, we will talk specifically about music apps (no more talking about video apps, unless explicitly mentioned).

 ## Design/Architecture of music apps

+From this section onwards, we'll talk specifically about music apps (no more talking about general media apps or video apps, unless explicitly mentioned).

 An audio player does not always need to have its UI visible.
 Once it begins to play audio, the player can run as a background task.
-The user can switch to another app and work while continuing to listen.
+The user can switch to another app or lock the screen while continuing to listen.

+To achieve this, the music player must live within an Android service.
+An Android service is a long-lived Android component that can run in the background and doesn't need a UI to run.
+Its lifecycle is independent of the activity's lifecycle.
+So even if your app's activity is stopped or destroyed (because you switched to another task/you pressed the Android Back button from the activity), your player will continue to live, because the Android service is still alive.

+Android offers a class precisely for services for music apps: the `MediaBrowserService`.
+This service will own the player instance and its associated `MediaSession`.
+Why the `MediaSession` as well?
+Because you probably want the player to be controlled from other places even if your app's activity is destroyed.
+Otherwise, if the `MediaSession` lives within the activity

 This design is implemented with a client-server architecture:

 - The server will be an Android service that will hold the player.
-    - An Android service is a long-lived Android component that can run in the background and doesn't need a UI to run.
     - Implemented as a subclass of `MediaBrowserService`.
     - Will hold the `MediaSession` and the player.
 - The client is an Activity for the UI.